Ailurophobia

 The Conventional View

 Ailurophobia is the chronic and irrational fear of cats.
 It is one of the phobias.
 This almost unpronounceable of words comes from the Greek aílouros meaning cat and phóbos meaning fear.
 People who suffer this phobia might fear bites and scratches (that I argue is not irrational but unreasonable – see below).
 The fear originates in the unconscious mind as a result of perhaps an earlier incident that traumatised the person.
-But it would seem that there are many possible causes and that the condition is not fully understood at 2010.
+But it would seem that there are many possible causes and that the condition is not fully understood.
+I have expanded on this in the update below.

-In another story a women was cured of ailurophobia through hypnosis (see extract above).
-Ailurophobia is considered curable through psychiatry.
-Although, if I am correct in saying that it is a case of unreasonable behavior and not irrationality then psychiatry is the wrong tool.
+In another story a woman was cured of ailurophobia through hypnosis.
+Ailurophobia is considered curable through psychotherapy.
+Although, if I am correct in saying that it is a case of unreasonable behaviour and not irrationality then psychotherapy is the wrong tool.
 It would be education and positive experiences that would cure the sufferer.

 In an interesting study from 1975 in Iran2 (it was a different place then), darkness, nyctophobia, necrophobia, ochlophobia, ailurophobia and pet animals and fear of cancer and syphilis accounted for 79% of the phobic cases studied.
 So, in Iran at that time a fear of cats is one of the top phobias.